Amazon warehouse workers decide this week whether to unionize

 For the first time in seven years, Amazon warehouse workers are deciding whether to unionize, which could give them more say in their hours, pay and working conditions.
 Union drives rarely make it to a vote in Amazon warehouses, and those that have, failed.
 Now employees in Alabama have the opportunity to break this pattern and become the first unionized Amazon warehouse workers in the US.

 The 5,800 workers in Bessemer, a small industrial city outside of Birmingham, have been casting ballots in a union election for more than a month.
-The potentially historic outcome could be announced as early as this week.
+The potentially historic outcome is being tallied now.
 If it succeeds, it could kick off more Amazon warehouse unionization efforts around the country.

 Whether or not the workers certify the union, the vote itself is remarkable.
 Union advocates have long told stories of intense anti-union pressure from Amazon that snuffed out unionizing efforts before a vote, as well as interrogations of workers who protested working conditions.
 Additionally, the vote is taking place in the South, a region historically viewed as anti-union and a haven for corporations trying to avoid cooperation among their workers.